 Bushman Valley Trails

-Bushman Valley hikes into the Swartberg Private Nature Reserve are located 4 kilometers south of Prince Albert on the tar road, before the turnoff to the Swartberg Pass where you have a choice of shorter day hikes, which include Bushman shelters when hiking to the Ein Gedi waterfall and a choice of eight other routes.
+Bushman Valley Trails hikes into the Swartberg Private Nature Reserve and are located 4 kilometers south of Prince Albert on the tar road, before the turnoff to the Swartberg Pass where you have a choice of shorter day hikes, which include Bushman shelters when hiking to the Ein Gedi waterfall and a choice of eight other routes.
 The lodge provides facilities for learning about the Bushmen and a shop and museum for souvenirs and refreshments.